hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 http://yourname.centralus.cloudapp.azure.com:8200
 ```

+???
+**The name of the variable here is CaSe Sensitive.
+Make sure you copy it exactly.**

 ---
 name: chapter-4a-lab
 Lab Exercise 4a: Break main.tf into smaller files
 -------------------------
 Take the azurerm_virtual_machine resource out of main.tf and put it into its own file called **vm.tf**.
 Save both files.
 Run `terraform apply` again.
 What happens?

+???
+**Don't forget to take the config resource out of main.tf when you copy it into vm.tf.
+Otherwise you'll have two resources of the same type, with the same name, which causes an error.**

 ---
 name: chapter-4a-lab-answer